canonical/testflinger/agent/charms/testflinger-agent-host-charm/README.md

   - update-testflinger:
       This action is used to update the testflinger-agent and install it to a location shared by all the agents running on this host.
+  - update-configs:
+      This action pulls the git repo set in the charm config to update the agent configs on the agent host.